Topological phases of matter, Quantum Error Correction and Topological twist

 A pivotal category is called \textit{ Spherical} if $Tr^L = Tr^R$.
-For a spherical category, quantum dimension of X, $dim (X) = Tr(f)$, where $f \in hom(X, (X^*)^*)$.
+For a spherical category, the quantum dimension of X, $dim (X) = Tr(f)$, where $f \in hom(X, (X^*)^*)$.
 The quantum dimension of a category then is defined as $\mathcal{D} = \sqrt{\sum_X dim(X)^2} $ where the sum is over all simple objects.
-For a unitary fusion category, the quantum dimension of objects are real and positive \cite{Etingof2002}. \\ \\ A \textit{Ribbon category} is a rigid braided tensor category with a twist $\theta_X: X \xrightarrow{\simeq} X $ isomorphism satisfying:
+For a unitary fusion category, the quantum dimensions of objects are real and positive \cite{Etingof2002}. \\ \\ A \textit{Ribbon category} is a rigid braided tensor category with a twist $\theta_X: X \xrightarrow{\simeq} X $ isomorphism satisfying:

-A \textbf{Unitary Modular Tensor Category} is a $\mathbb{C}$-linear semi-simple unitary ribbon category such that we have a degenerate S matrix and a diagonal T matrix, where $s_{a,b}$ and $\theta_a$ are defined as:
+A \textbf{Unitary Modular Tensor Category} is a $\mathbb{C}$-linear semi-simple unitary ribbon category such that we have a non-degenerate S matrix and a diagonal T matrix, where $s_{a,b}$ and $\theta_a$ are defined as:

-\\ The first row (therefore first column) of the S matrix describes the quantum dimension of each element, because it means taking a closure of the string which is the trace of it, and thus, the quantum dimension. \\ \\ Example of UMTC: $D(\mathbb{Z}_2)$ or Toric Code.
-The objects are $\{1,e,m,em\}$. \\ Fusion rules:
+\\ The first row (therefore first column) of the S matrix describes the quantum dimension of each element because it means taking a closure of the string which is the trace of itself, and thus, equal to the quantum dimension. \\ \\ \textbf{Example of UMTC}: \\ $D(\mathbb{Z}_2)$ or Toric Code.
+The objects are $\{1, e, m, em\}$. \\ Fusion rules:

 The individual dimensions of these are: $dim(1) = dim(e) = dim(m) = dim(em) = 1$.
 Total quantum dimension $\mathcal{D} = 2$ \\ \\ A Functor is a mapping between two categories sending objects to objects and morphisms to morphisms.